Banner Logo

 You can get the full list here

-The above are just the tip of the iceberg.
-More your marketplace is mature, the more you need to create a user-friendly solution.
+“The above are just the tip of the iceberg.
+More your marketplace matures, the more you need to create a user-friendly solution.”

 Prepare your story and spread the word

-Now we will get into traditional marketing or let’s say widely popular marketing activities.
+Now we will get into traditional marketing or let’s say widely popular Marketing Activities.

-Building an exceptional product and making it user-friendly is a half baked task if your target audience does not know about this.
+Building an exceptional product and making it user-friendly is a half baked task if your target audience does not know about it.
 Here, you have to prepare your story or the messages that will take your online marketplace to them.

 You have to create your message smartly that resonates with both of them and they decide to come to your place.
 At the same time, your story has to resonate with the listener—tell them something they are waiting to hear and are open to believing.